-Mikhail Gorbachev has accused Vladimir Putin of "castrating" Russia's electoral system and said he should not seek re-election as president.
+First, Mikhail Gorbachev has accused Vladimir Putin of "castrating" Russia's electoral system.
 Putin has been a Russian Nazi in his unending effort to put an end to Russia's "failed" foray into Democracy.
 I have always liked and respected Mikhail Gorbachev and have found him to be genuine and as a result we are always in agreement.

 It is not funny because I have written about it for years.
 "Democracy castrated" depicts most every Democracy in the world today including in the US.